ycparak/mz-nextjs-supabase/README.md

    bun dev
    ```

-   The template should now be running on [localhost:3000](http://localhost:3000/) and allow you to create and delete users.
+   The template should now be running on [localhost:3000](http://localhost:3000/) and allow you to authenticate users with sign up and sign in.

 6. This template comes with the default shadcn/ui style initialized.
 If you instead want other ui.shadcn styles, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)